rklaehn/iroh-workshop-monerokon2025/README.md

 iroh-doctor can be used to check connection status and performance.
 Install with `cargo install iroh-doctor`.

+# Chat

 <iroh.computer/discord> channel `#workshop`

 matrix room, for those that don't like discord: `#iroh-workshop:matrix.org`

+# Wifi

+You can use any wifi.
+You will *always* be able to establish a connection as long as you are connected to the internet in some way.

+I brought my own fast wifi for sending around a lot of data:

+SSID: `iroh` or `iroh-5g`
+Pass: `movethebytes`

 # Exercises